Ming Dynasty Imperial City

 Yuejiang Tower Scenic Area

-Perched near the Yangtze River, Yuejiang Tower is surrounded by the Ming City Wall and the city moat at its base.
-The tower’s bright and vibrant colors, along with its twin wings, offer stunning views of the Yangtze, making it one of Nanjing’s iconic landmarks.
+Yuejiang Tower stands at the edge of the Yangtze River, with the Ming City Wall and moat encircling its base.
+The tower's vivid and magnificent colors, combined with panoramic views of the Yangtze from both wings, make it one of Nanjing's most iconic landmarks.

 - Address: